 An application for permission to use the Cross and Flame insignia for commercial purposes must be submitted to GCFA’s Legal Department for approval.
 License agreements are for a one-year term and can be renewed annually as needed.

 GCFA does not sell any products with the Cross and Flame.
 If you would like to purchase products for your church or organization, please visit Cokesbury online.
 Often, independent sellers/manufacturers may request written permission from a United Methodist entity with authority to use the insignia prior to using the trademark to process a product order.
 If your church or organization needs such written permission, please send a request to firstname.lastname@example.org.

 For the Commercial License Application and fees, see HERE.

 Integrity of Design

-No other objects or designs shall touch or cover the cross and flame.
-It should appear to stand alone or apart from any other design.
+- No other objects or designs shall touch or cover the Cross and Flame; it should appear to stand alone or apart from any other element of the overall design.

-The space between the flame and the upright of the cross is slightly wider at the top of the design that it is at the bottom;
+- The space between the flame and the upright of the cross is slightly wider at the top of the design than it is at the bottom.

-Put the registration mark ® below the Cross and Flame, preferably to the right of the cross.
+- Whenever possible, the registration mark (®) shall be placed below the Cross and Flame, preferably to the right of the cross.

-On your Web page, as close as possible to the Cross and Flame, print the following: "The Cross and Flame is a registered trademark, and the use is supervised by the General Council on Finance and Administration (GCFA) of The United Methodist Church.
-Permission to use the Cross and Flame must be obtained from the GCFA, Attn: Legal Department, Post Office Box 340029, Nashville, TN 37203-0029; phone 615-369-2334; fax 615-369-2330."
+“The Cross and Flame is a registered trademark, and the use is supervised by the General Council on Finance and Administration of The United Methodist Church(“GCFA”).
+Permission to use the Cross and Flame must be obtained from GCFA, Attn: Legal Department, Post Office Box 340029, Nashville, TN 37203-0029; phone: 615-369-2399; email: email@example.com."